corsairmarks/combined_silfae_revisited/mod/README.md

 # Changes

-All gameplay features from the original mod are upgraded to be fully compatible with Stellaris 3.7 "Canis Minor," the latest version when this was written.
+All gameplay features from the original mod are upgraded to be fully compatible with Stellaris 3.8 "Gemini," the latest version when this was written.
 Updates include:

-* Renamed species class to "Sleek Reptilian" so there isn't confusion with the built-in Reptilian species class
+* Renamed cities to "Sleek Reptilian" so there isn't confusion with the built-in Reptilian cities
 * Remove duplication in room selector, allow it to always be chosen
 * Allow portraits to be randomly selected
 * Add a namelist for `SLRPTLN` (necessary for randomized species to get names)